-If you want something fancy and delicious for your Christmas morning breakfast or brunch, this Eggnog French Toast is perfect.
-Plated up, it looks amazing but it's actually easy to make and requires basic ingredients (Yes, I always have eggnog in the fridge in December).
+If you're looking for something fancy and delicious for your Christmas morning breakfast or brunch, this Eggnog French Toast is perfect.
+Plated up, it looks amazing but is easy to make and requires basic ingredients (Yes, I always have eggnog in the fridge in December).
 Plus the taste of eggnog, cinnamon, and extra nutmeg is something I can't turn down.

-So I'm not really an overnight french toast casserole kinda person but give me a fancy plate piled high with eggnog-y perfect french toast, maple syrup, and whipped cream and I'll be happy.
-This is one sweet breakfast that I'd actually choose over a savory one (my fave), and I think it's all down to the holiday vibes of the eggnog, cinnamon, and nutmeg.
+But this is one sweet breakfast that I'd actually choose over a savory one especially on Christmas morning.
+It's all down to the holiday vibes of the eggnog, cinnamon, and nutmeg.

 I'm a sucker for the holidays and I'm even more pleased by a pretty plate of food.
-Or a pretty jar, like my Eggnog Chia Pudding – it fits the bill for both.
+Or a pretty jar, like this Eggnog Chia Pudding.

 - Switch the eggnog out for milk for more of a classic french toast.